junxit/us-congress-bills-117/metadata.md

 - 2021-04-08 — Introduced in House
 - 2021-04-08 — Introduced in House
 - 2021-04-08 — Referred to the House Committee on Veterans' Affairs.
+- 2021-07-14 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2021-11-16 — Considered under suspension of the rules. (consideration: CR H6280-6281)
+- 2021-11-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2433.
+- 2021-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-16 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2021-11-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6280)
+- 2021-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6280)